karolyi/recruiter-email-responder/README.md

 - Tired of constantly getting emails from recruiters who are simply too lazy to understand your terms?
-- Did you at first give hints in your replies, mentioning your terms but they don't give a flying fuck?
+- Did you at first give hints in your replies, mentioning your terms but they did't give a flying fuck?
 - Did you already set up a vacation autoresponse but they use lists and your emails get delivered to the list response (/dev/null most of the time)?
-- Did you get a fuckton of recurring irrelevant inquiries?
+- Do you get a fuckton of recurring irrelevant inquiries?

 Then this is for you.
-If you set up your email server to pipe the email body into this tool after filtering for the addresses (used with dovecot2/sieve filters), it will send replies to the `From` header, not the `Return-Path` one.
+If you set up your email server to pipe the email body into this tool after filtering for the addresses (used with dovecot2/sieve filters in my case), it will send replies to the `From` header, not the `Return-Path` one.

 Am I a dick for implementing this?
 No more than the recruiters unwilling to update their filters/mailing lists.